-Did you know the term bao bun is actually incorrect?
-Fun fact: bao means bun, so it’s kind of redundant, right?
+Did you know the term ‘bao bun’ is actually incorrect?
+Fun fact: bao means bun, so it’s kind of redundant, as its like saying ‘bun bun’.
 Somehow, however, this is how they are well-known in the UK.
 The original name seems to be Gua Bao, and I’ve read they are also known as Taiwanese hamburgers.

 The ever-enlightening source of Wikipedia explains that the Gua Bao consists of “condiments sandwiched between flat steamed bread known as lotus leaf bread (he ye bing).”
 They are traditionally a Chinese accompaniment to dishes like steamed pork or roast duck, and so the buns go nicely with various fillings.

-Bao buns seem to be appearing everywhere now in Glasgow and beyond, probably because everyone is going crazy for street food?
-Who knows, but just like avocados and llamas, they are becoming very popular with the younger generations.
+But anyway!
+Bao buns have been appearing lately in lots of places in Glasgow and beyond, probably because everyone is going crazy for street food?
+Who knows, it’s kind of like avocados and llamas, for whatever reason and quite suddenly, avocados and llamas are all the rave!

 So, where can you go to get your hands on some seriously delicious bao buns in Glasgow?
 The answer: Pavement.